sai-pranay-teja/JobManagement/readme.md

 SSH_HOST = '40.192.66.15'                 // Replace with your server's IP
 ```

-> 💡 You can modify the `SSH_KEY` and `SSH_HOST` directly in the Jenkinsfile.
-For production use, it’s better to use Jenkins Credentials instead of hardcoded paths.
+💡 For production use, store these as Jenkins credentials instead of hardcoded values.

 ---